Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Methodology

 \textbf{Region Encoding.} Following the existing work~\cite{yang2023towards}, the Swin Transformer (Swin-Base)~\cite{liu2021swin} is deployed as the Vision Encoder $E_V$.
-Feeding the region to $E_V$ is a straightforward strategy for region encoding, however, this fashion is not friendly to the small size region.
+Feeding the region to $E_V$ is a straightforward strategy for region encoding; however, this fashion is not friendly to the small-sized region.
 In addition, the sole region lacks the surrounding contexts for better representation.
 With this consideration, we resort to indexing the region features from the full image features.
-Formally, given the region $I_R$, its corresponding image $I$ is evenly divided into $N^I$ non-overlapping patches of fixed size first.
+Formally, given the region $I_R$, its corresponding image $I$ is evenly divided into $N^I$ non-overlapping patches (with a patch size of $32 \times 32$) of fixed size first.
+The image size is set to $224 \times 224$, and $N^I = 49$.
 Then, the sequence of $N^I$ patches is fed into the Transformer block layers of $E_V$, outputting $N^I$ high-dimensional embeddings.
 Region embedding $E_V(I_R)$ derives from $V$: $E_V(I_R)= \{v^{i} | \text{ if } v^{i} \text{ overlaps with } I_R, i=1,2,\dots,N^I\}$.
 Then the mean feature of $E_V(I_R)$ is calculated and used as the \texttt{[CLS]} patch embedding of $I_R$, which is together with the patch features in $E_V(I_R)$ to form the full representation of the region $I_R$.

 \textbf{Phrase Encoding.} Without loss of generality, we use the first 6 layers of BERT as the Text encoder $E_T$ to extract the textual representation.
 Specifically, for a given phrase $T_R$, it is first tokenized by a BERT Tokenizer with a vocabulary size of $30,522$.
 A \texttt{[CLS]} token is added at the beginning of the set of tokens.
 The tokens are then passed into the six Transformer layers of BERT to obtain the textual embedding $E_T(T_R)$.